 In our view, a strong relational basis builds trust between Team Hope and our Partners.
 Trust is a strong basis for then working together, to address some of the issues that face children, their families and communities.

-Visit our CONFIRMING HOPE page for information on our ongoing project to provide school packs to children living in poverty in Malawi, enabling them to attend school to get an education, ultimately to end the cycle of poverty in their community.
+Visit our CONFIRMING HOPE page for information on our project to provide school packs to children living in poverty in Malawi, enabling them to attend school to get an education, ultimately to end the cycle of poverty in their community.

 Team Hope is focused through our projects and programmes to create a system of Self-sufficiency with all our in-country partners.
 We do this through an Asset Based Community Development (ABCD) method.